Comparison¶

 Generated Output¶

-When you run a comparison, masbench creates a new folder structure:
+When you run a comparison, masbench creates a new folder with an interactive HTML report:

 benchmark-results/